lachlanmcdonald/mg-shader-wiki/Erode.md

 **Scale** | Size of erosion texture.
 Larger values producer smaller clusters of erotion.
 **Seed**   | Global seed

-> The seed is automatically randomised when on each iteration.
+> The seed is automatically randomised on each iteration.

 ### Threshold